taolson/Admiran/README.md

   - functor / applicative / monad implementations for maybe, either, state, and io
   - lens for accessing nested structures
   - parser combinators
-* small C runtime (linked in with executable) that implements a 2-stage compacting garbage collector
+* Small C runtime (linked in with executable) that implements a 2-stage compacting garbage collector
 * 20x to 50x faster than the original Miranda compiler/combinator interpreter

 ### Miranda language features removed from Admiran